cdamken/trading-options/README.md

 - **Avoid eToro completely** due to regulatory and tax complications
 - **Be cautious with US brokers** unless global access essential

+### For Argentine Investors:
+- **Prioritize CNV-regulated local brokers** for peso-denominated investments
+- **Use multiple platforms** for currency diversification and inflation hedging
+- **Consider crypto platforms** essential for USD access and purchasing power protection

 ## 📊 Cost Analysis Summary

 ### Germany (Annual Cost of Ownership)